rmdocherty/CPL-Imager/docs/manual.md

 ## Assembly:
 0) Print all the 3D printed parts found in the 'build' directory of this repo
 1) Place the FR into the 30-60mm TL cage adapter, ensure it is aligned at 45° from the vertical then fix it in place with 2 slip rings.
-Screw in the 2" rods in.
+Screw in the 2" rods in to the 60mm spaced holes, ensuring the rods come in front of the adapter (i.e in the direction of the fresnel rhomb) and are evenly spaced.
+Leave some amount of the rod behind the adapter so that the adapter is not in direct contact with the rotator when resting on top.
 2) Place this construction in the 3D printed front body, then screw the setscrews into the ends of rods facing away from the FR.
 3) Place the linear polariser into the ELL14 rotator.
 Ensure the linear polariser is aligned at 0° to the vertical, even if the rotator casing is slightly angled (every ELL14 has a slightly different home angle, this is accounted for in rotator.py).
 4) Place the ELL14 piezoelectric rotator on the back of the casing such that the setscrews poke through the holes in the rotator.